Computation of lattice isomorphisms and the integral matrix similarity problem

 \subsection{Acknowledgements}

-The authors wish to thank Nigel Byott, Fabio Ferri, Claus Fieker, and J\"urgen Kl\"uners for useful conversations.
+The authors wish to thank Nigel Byott, Fabio Ferri, Claus Fieker, and J\"urgen Kl\"uners for useful conversations, and are grateful for numerous helpful comments and corrections from Nigel Byott, Gunter Malle, Stefano Marseglia, and an anonymous referee.
 The second named author was supported by Project II.2 of SFB-TRR 195 `Symbolic Tools in Mathematics and their Application' of the German Research Foundation (DFG).